Ghassan Zaqtan

 In recognition of his achievement and contribution to Arabic and Palestinian literature, Ghassan Zaqtan was awarded the National Medal of Honor by the Palestinian president.

 Zaqtan, who is also the winner of the Mahmoud Darwish Excellence Award in 2016 (along with Lebanese Elias Khoury and American Alice Walker) was awarded Lebanese poet Anwar Salman's poetry award in 2019 at a ceremony held at the American University of Beirut, Lebanon.

-In June of 2013, his name appeared for the first time among the speculation list for the Nobel Prize Literature for the fall of 2013.
-Ghassan Zaqtan’s work has been translated to English, French, Italian, Norwegian, Turkish, German, and other languages.
+In June 2013, his name appeared for the first time among the speculation list for the Nobel Prize Literature for the fall of 2013.
+Ghassan Zaqtan's work has been translated to English, French, Italian, Norwegian, Turkish, German, and other languages.

 Early life

-He was born in 1954.
+He was born in 1954 in Beit Jala, West Bank.
 His father, Khalil Zaqtan, was a poet.

 From 1960 to 1967, he lived at Karameh.

 He graduated from Teachers Training College, Nu'ur, Jordan.

 From 1973 to 1979, he was a physical education teacher.

 He was editor of El-Bayader.

 He was director general of Literature and Publishing Department, of the Palestinian Ministry of Culture.

-He was the editor of Al-Shoua’ra from 2000-2004 and director of the House of Poetry.
+He was the editor of Al-Shu’ara from 2000 to 2004 and director of the House of Poetry.